In this article:

 It is essential to eat a nutrient-dense diet full of wholesome foods with minimal (or no) processing.
 Refined sugars, alcohol, caffeine can also interfere with healthy nail growth, so try to limit these items as much as possible.
 Your nails benefit from natural food sources rich in lipids, peptides, and natural oils that occur in avocados, eggs, and nuts.

 Furthermore, antioxidants can give your integumentary system the boost it needs to promote health renewal and regeneration.
-Additionally, because many diseases like hypothyroidism may cause a level of chronic inflammation in the body, it is helpful to incorporate anti-inflammatory foods into your diet.
+Additionally, because many diseases like hypothyroidism or Hashimoto's disease (an autoimmune disease that is the leading cause of hypothyroidism) may cause a level of chronic inflammation in the body, it is helpful to incorporate anti-inflammatory foods into your diet.

-It can be hard to get all of the nutrients you need, even if you eat a diverse diet.
-Sometimes, the food we eat interacts with our ability to absorb specific minerals and vitamins, or the gut has difficulty breaking down particular molecules.
+It can sometimes be challenging to get all of the nutrients you need, even if you eat a diverse diet.
+Sometimes, the food we eat interacts with our ability to absorb specific minerals and vitamins, or the gut has difficulty breaking down particular molecules causing nutritional deficiencies.

 Taking a supplement that aims to help support your skin, hair, and nails can be a great way to get plenty of certain nutrients you may generally have difficulty obtaining.